cbibbdvlpr/cbibbdvlpr/README.md

 - 🤔 Always looking to learn new technologies.
 - 📫 How to reach me: cbibbwork@gmail.com.
 - 😄 Pronouns: Mort, cbibbdvlpr.
-- ⚡ Fun fact: I play a huge amount of video games and I Have served in the Royal Navy. :gb:
+- ⚡ Fun fact: I play a huge amount of video games and I Have served in the Royal Navy. 🇬🇧:

 #### Top Technologies